Tunetown/SNIPE_Experimenter/README.md

 ## Release Status

-Version 0.1: The program is experimental, but should be pretty bug free at the moment.
+Version 0.1: The program is experimental, but functional.
+Development and testing has been done by myself only, so i cannot guarantee that there aren't any bugs which i did not catch.
 If you encounter any difficulties, please contact me.